 What is Trauma Informed Therapy?

-Trauma informed care works by identifying trauma as an important factor in the symptoms you experience on a psychological and physical level.
+Trauma-informed care works by identifying trauma as an important factor in the symptoms you experience on a psychological and physical level.
+This trauma can be hidden from you, but manifest itself in all aspects of your life, including your dreams.
+If you’re having dreams about trauma, it might be due to possible hidden disturbances in your life.
+Understanding them correctly could help you get closer to identifying your trauma, and seeking further help.
 The goal of this type of therapy is to understand the connection between the trauma and the way you react to it.

 Your trauma informed therapist will then provide you with the right strategy to better cope with the effects your trauma has on you.
 Over time, you will develop a healthier meaning of the experience that took place in your life.